 His 2017-2018 season includes appearances with the Indianapolis Symphony as part of a Prokofiev Concerto cycle, a Mozart Double Concerto with Yuri Shadrin in a return to the Gilmore Festival, as well as concertos with the Rhode Island Philharmonic, Cincinnati Chamber Orchestra and Atlantic Classical Orchestra, among others.
 International performances include returns to the Jerusalem Symphony to perform Bernstein’s Age of Anxiety, George Enescu Philharmonic in Bucharest, Xalapa Symphony, and the Haifa Symphony Orchestra.
 Recitals and chamber music performances include Interlochen, the Bach Festival Society of Winter Park, Mozart concertos with the Fine Arts Quartet (with whom he has made critically-acclaimed recordings of this repertoire), and tours with the Goldstein-Peled-Fiterstein Trio.
 In 2016-17 he performed with the Costa Rica National Symphony, Virginia Symphony, Budapest Philharmonic, Delaware Symphony, Ann Arbor Symphony, El Paso Symphony, Fairfax Symphony, Rogue Valley Symphony, Savannah Philharmonic, and Bucharest Philharmonic in Romania.
 A passionate advocate for music education, his recent teaching engagements have included posts at The Steans Institute of the Ravinia Festival and The Gilmore International Keyboard Festival, in addition to extended educational residencies across the country.
-In the fall of 2015, Naxos released his recording of Mozart Piano Concertos No. 20 and No. 21 with the Fine Arts Quartet (a follow-up to their critically acclaimed recording of Nos.
+His 2017-2018 season will also include the release of three recordings: Mozart Piano Concerto Nos.
+23 and 24 with the Fine Arts Quartet (a follow-up to their critically acclaimed recording of Nos.
 20 and 21); Scarlatti Piano Sonatas; and Dvorak Piano Trios, Vol. 2 with the Tempest Trio (all recordings are on the Naxos label).

 The past few seasons included the release of Mr. Goldstein's acclaimed Centaur recording of Mendelssohn Concertos Nos.
 1 and 2 with the Israel Chamber Orchestra conducted by Yoav Talmi, which was preceded by an enthusiastically-received 17-concert Latin American tour with the Israel Chamber Orchestra.
 Other highlights included an appearance as soloist with the Chicago Symphony at Ravinia in the Mozart Double Concerto, K. 365 with Katherine Jacobson Fleisher as well as in the Triple Concerto, K. 242 with Leon Fleisher and Ms. Jacobson Fleisher.
 A few months earlier, he appeared at the prestigious Ruhr Piano Festival in Germany performing the Britten Diversions and the Poulenc Double Concerto with Mr. Fleisher, his former teacher, conducting.